SOBotics/SOCVFinder/readme.md

 Examples:

-    This is your effort that I have registred all time nr [tag]             Reviews  CV virt.
+    This is your effort that I have registered all time nr [tag]             Reviews  CV virt.
 CV count    Closed
     -----------------------------------------------------------------
        1. java                  370       221       216        87